Jonas Thorsen: Return to Viborg

 On 12 July 2022, after training with the team for a couple of days, it was confirmed, that Thorsen had signed a one-year deal with his former club Viborg FF.

 SønderjyskE

 On transfer deadline day, 31 January 2023, Thorsen joined Danish 1st Division club SønderjyskE on a deal for the rest of the season.
+On 1 May 2024 Thorsen confirmed that he would not extend his contract at the club and would therefore leave SønderjyskE after the season.

+Aarhus Fremad

+On 13 September 2024 it was confirmed that Thorsen had signed with Danish 2nd Division club Aarhus Fremad.
+Already two days later, on 15 September 2024 he made his debut in a match against Thisted FC.